RheaAyase/jekyll-rhea/discord.md

 #### Get in touch...

-You can find Rhea on Discord by: `@rhea`
+You can find Rhea on Discord with`rhea` as the username.
+Do not send friend requests, they're blocked due to extreme spam.
+You can however send a DM - you can join Valhalla below if you need a common server to do so.

+_Don't just say hi, or "how are you" - that will get you blocked immediately.
+Introduce yourself.
+Say who you are and why you're messaging._

-Or you can join her home server [Valhalla](https://discord.gg/3D8DagKS4d) - friends group, twitch subscribers, rp & gaming, movie nights, etc...
+You can join [Valhalla](https://discord.gg/3D8DagKS4d) - friends group, twitch subscribers, rp & gaming, movie nights, etc...

 #### Other presence...